 This kind of structure is rare — and almost unheard of at 11 a.m.!
 I was enraptured, and we followed it north of Colby for a while until we had to make a choice and reposition for potentially tornadic storms later in the day.

 Those started early, too – one too far southeast of us to catch, and more up in Nebraska.
 We met up with Bill Hark and Jason Persoff in Oakley and debated which way to go.
 And ended up not seeing any of the tornadoes.
 That said, we finished off the day with beautiful skies anyway: bubbling convection, a glorious sunset, and staccato lightning as the moon rose over the storms.

 It’s hard to be disappointed in a day that offers such a visual feast.

-Roll over the images to see a caption, or click on one to start a slide show of larger photos.
+Roll over a photo to see a caption, or click on any picture to start a slide show of larger images.